 Most businesses with activity in Oklahoma will be required to register with the Oklahoma Secretary of State.
 If you have employees, you will also be required to register with the Oklahoma Tax Commission.
-The Oklahoma Department of Commerce has more information on registration here.
+The Oklahoma Secretary of State has more information on registration here.

 S-Corporation Income Tax